-sudo needs to read the password but there is no mechanism available to do so.
-A terminal is not present to read the password from, sudo has not been configured to read from the standard input, and no askpass program has been specified either via the -A option or the SUDO\ASKPASS environment variable.
+sudo needs to read the password but there is no mechanism available for it to do so.
+A terminal is not present to read the password from, sudo has not been configured to read from the standard input, the -S option was not used, and no askpass helper has been specified either via the sudo.conf(5) file or the SUDO\ASKPASS environment variable.